Lakshmiaddepalli/BigDataProject/README.md

 We are predicting an arrest and with such analytics we can deploy more police over the unsafe areas and make the streets more safe.

 b.
 To recommend nearby safe places to an end user given an input  as an address.
 It takes into contch sideration the nearby  clean restaurants, affordable housing, crimes and if the user is a female then the use of sexoffenders list.

+To execute the codes import both the applications in intellij for scala and run it with the given program arguments as above.

 # 09. Outputs
 It  contains the screenshots and results of above remediation code